 Editor’s comments

 I have estimated the above route to be the BLUE line on the map.
-GREEN shows my best guess of their suggested route continuing up the creek.
+GREEN shows their suggested route continuing up the creek.
+A more recent communication with one of the party members confirms that the map is reasonably accurate.

 Route 2